Click on an image above for more information.

 Now you can support the GNA while shopping on Amazon.com.
-Simply start shopping at www.GriffinNeighbors.org/amazon.
+Simply start shopping at www.SteamboatIsland.org/amazon.
+Or click on the Amazon logo below.
 Any purchases you make during your session that begins here will generate a small commission paid to the GNA, at no additional cost to you.

 Who is the Griffin Neighborhood Association?

 The Griffin Neighborhood Association (GNA) is registered with the State of Washington as a non-profit organization.
 We are a nonpartisan group of neighbors living within the boundaries of the Griffin School District, Thurston County, Washington.